KarolisGaiv/discord-bot/README.md

    npm install
 3. **Environment Variables**

    ## IMPORTANT: Before running the application, ensure you have set up your API keys and configuration values.
+   Or you can contact @plasticcalves on discord to provide with API keys.

    - Rename the `.env.example` file to `.env`.
    - Fill in your own API keys and configuration details in the `.env` file.

-4. **Run Database Migrations**
+5. **Run Database Migrations**
    ```sh
    npm run migrate:latest
    npm run gen:types